-For any rental properties built prior to 1978, the landlord is required to inform you of the potential for lead paint on the property, and any known areas where lead paint was used.
+For any rental properties built prior to 1978, the landlord is required to inform tenants of the potential for lead paint on the property, and any known areas where lead paint was used.

 The law says a landlord must make repairs to an apartment when needed.
 To enforce the law regarding habitability, tenants must give their landlord written notice of the problem.
 Tenants must keep a copy of the notice along with the certified mail return receipt.

-- Withhold rent – Nebraska landlord tenant law permits the tenant to withhold rent for a landlord’s failure to make necessary repairs or provide essential services, such as heat, water, etc, given that the landlord was given written notice and reasonable time to make repairs.
+- Withhold Rent – Nebraska landlord-tenant law permits the tenant to withhold rent for a landlord’s failure to make necessary repairs or provide essential services, such as heat, water, etc.

-It is illegal for a landlord to retaliate to a tenant for exercising their rights.
-The landlord is not allowed to “retaliate” by means of:
+It is illegal for a landlord to retaliate by increasing rent, shutting off or decreasing essential services or threatening to evict a tenant for exercising their rights.
+A landlord may not retaliate in the following circumstances: